petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 The former---an interactive workflow---is more intuitive,
 with faster feedback and shorter iteration cycle time.
-Interactive workflows are great ways to discover ideas, but once a great creation has been discovered, it needs to be written down or recorded so it can be reproduced.
+Interactive workflows are great ways to discover ideas, but once a valuable creation has been discovered, it needs to be written down or recorded so it can be reproduced.
 The same is true for a figure or data transformation.

 And so here's the challenge.
-How do you allow researchers to experiment with different ideas for data processing or visualization but also get them to "record" what they did so it can be edited and replayed later?
+How do you allow researchers to experiment with different ideas for data processing or visualization in an interactive way but also get them to "record" what they did so it can be edited and replayed later?
 We need to get them to follow rule 2: